The Freedom Programme

 Domestic abuse accounts for 23% of all recorded crime in Derbyshire¹.
 Of course, this is not the true extent of domestic abuse, with many women too fearful to seek help or being held back in life because they are unaware that they are actually victims of domestic abuse.

 Attendees joining the Freedom Programme come to 2-hour sessions delivered 3 days of the week, with the option to join a virtual session delivered in the evening once a week by Zoom.
 These sessions are delivered by our staff who are trained facilitators and supported by Peer Mentors who have lived experience of domestic abuse themselves.
 They know it can take many indirect forms such as not being allowed to have any personal finances, or consistent mocking or verbal abuse reducing self-esteem and confidence.

 The programme helps the attendees understand why domestic abuse happens and how to identify signs of abusive behaviour, helping to break the cycle of abuse.

 Women are able to share their experiences in a safe and non-judgemental space and gradually build the skills and confidence needed to recognise repeated patterns of abusive behaviour in relationships.

-The course also looks at the effects of domestic abuse on children and provides guidance on how women can make healthier relationship choices to protect themselves and their children.
+The course also looks at the effects of domestic abuse on children, we know that children in households where there is domestic abuse do not just witness the abuse, they experience it in a very real way and the impacts can last into adulthood.
+The course provides guidance on how women can make healthier relationship choices to protect themselves and their children.